 7) Mark a section in your notebook for each matchup.

 Identify your broadest strategy and any smaller tactics that best enable that strategy.
-Memorize the strategy and do not deviate when executing.
-It is fine for the strategy to change and develop, it is not fine for you to abandon it out of negligence.
+Memorize the strategy and try to come back to it quickly whenever you find yourself deviating.
+It is fine for the strategy to change and develop, but you can't internalize or even evaluate a strategy if you don't commit to it.

 - - -